maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/apps.rst

 Specification

 ============ ========================================================================================================================================================================================================
-Field        Functional
+Field        Description
 ============ ========================================================================================================================================================================================================
-Role         Point information like endpoint, commands, health check, its good for doc.
+Role         Endpoint, commands, health check and more.
-System       Systems related it.
+System       Accountant system/s.
-Server       Servers deployed by app.
+Server       Where the application are running.
 Deploy       List of ways to deploy this app.
 ============ ========================================================================================================================================================================================================